Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

 The simulation shows that the average and global closure coefficients have low variance under this configuration model, and the values in the original network deviate significantly from these distributions.
-We interpret this as a further sign that the directed closure coefficients of empirical networks in fact capture empirical structure that is interesting, beyond what one would expect from a graph drawn uniformly at random from the space of graphs with the same joint degree sequence.
+More specifically, the values in the citation network are mostly larger than the distribution by orders of magnitude, and the exceptions are $\gcc{oo}{i}$ and $\gcc{ii}{o}$, as well as their average closure coefficient counterparts, where the real-world values are low due to the natural lack of cycles in the nature of citation networks.
+This provides evidence that the directed closure coefficients of real-world networks capture interesting empirical structure beyond what one would expect from a graph drawn uniformly at random from the space of graphs with the same joint degree sequence.